mikeallen-eco/river/output/Task4_inverts_and_habitat/README_Task4_plot_information.txt

 Plot(s) D: Time series plots of the overall macroinvertebrate index by monitoring site.

 Plot(s) E & F: Time series plots of the overall macroinvertebrate index for the two monitoring sites upstream/downstream of Columbia Dam (Plot E) and Paulina Dam (Plot F).
+Dashed lines show the lower threshold boundaries of index quality categories (see legends for Plots A and G above).

 Plot G: Points represent the mean habitat score by monitoring location.
 Lines shows the maximum and minimum score values for each site across all years.
 The dashed vertical lines show the lower threshold boundaries of each habitat quality score category (Optimal: > 160; Sub-optimal: 110-159; Marginal: 60-109; Poor: < 60).
 Points are also colored according to habitat quality score category.
 The number of monitoring years for each site is shown on the right margin of the plot.